Recipe Overview

 - ½ cup crumbled or chopped cooked bacon, optional (8 slices)

-- 1 cup raisins (regular or golden)
+- 1 cup raisins (regular, golden, or jumbo)

 - 1 cup plain Greek yogurt (see note)